Ira-Project/lastword/YC Application/Main App.md

 	To be perfectly honest, we don't have a coherent acquisition strategy yet.
 In Vignesh's previous companies he found some success with personal outreach and then organic growth so we would rely on similar strategies though it must be said that they were in a very different domain.

+23. Where will most of your initial users be located?

+	United States

+25. If you have not formed the company yet, describe the planned equity ownership breakdown among the founders, employees and any other proposed stockholders.
+If there are multiple founders, be sure to give the proposed equity ownership of each founder and founder title (e.g. CEO).
+(This question is as much for you as us.)

+	Vignesh Prasad, Chief Executive Officer - 50%
+	Likhit Nayak, Chief Technology - 50%

-21. If you had any other ideas you considered applying with, please list them.
+24. If you had any other ideas you considered applying with, please list them.
 One may be something we've been waiting for.
 Often when we fund people it's to do something they list here and not in the main application.

 	asdfasdf